QUESTION: "How do I calculate how much load a column (like a mast) can take before it collapses?"

 Keep in mind that this load P is for the buckling state, so in order to have some margin, the calculated I (or Mt of Inertia) should be increased by some factor; one that will depend on the reliability of the material E value, as well as how close one is willing to go to the limit in an effort to save weight aloft.
 This factor might be anywhere from 1.5 to say 3 for a cruising mast.
 More would likely make the section too large or too heavy and typically, a mast is shaved closer to its limit than other parts of the boat or rig, due to the undesirable effect of too much weight aloft.

 For a wing mast, the fore and aft bend is usually very low and the mast of more than adequate strength in that direction.
-But for a regular mast, you will need to check the M of I in the longitudinal direction also and compare that to the loads induced by the stays based on their location.
+But for a regular mast, you will need to check the M of I in the longitudinal direction also and compare that to the loads induced by the stay locations and from the highest mainsheet load as transmitted via the leech to the upper mast.
 If the I is not enough, then the options are to: change the rigging location, increase the section size or change the material—or any combination of these.
 No one said this was 'going to be real easy' ;-)

 "New articles, comments and references will be added periodically as new questions are answered and other info comes in relative to this subject, so you're invited to revisit and participate." —webmaster